 Silicosis Toolbox Talk

-Learn about the dangers of silicosis, the symptoms, and how to prevent exposure to silica.
+In this toolbox talk, learn about the dangers of silicosis, its symptoms, diagnosis, and treatment options, as well as how to prevent it.

 Silicosis Safety Talk

-With all the talk about silica dust and the dangers, OSHA has put out new regulations concerning silica dust and overexposure to it.
+With all the talk about silicosis in the news, OSHA has put out new regulations concerning silica dust and overexposure to it.
 This in turn has put more focus on the health hazards of silica dust by employers as well as employees.
-It is important to understand what silica dust is, how you can be exposed and the health effects it may have on your body.
+To prevent silicosis, it is important to first understand what silica dust is, how it silicosis is diagnosed, and the health effects it may have on your body.

 What is Silica?